 Top 12 Immune Support Strategies to Prevent Illness

 Your immune system is a complex system that protects you from viruses, bacteria, parasites, and other pathogens.
 It is a complex system that’s essential for your health and survival.
 Optimal immune support is important for your health at all times.
-However, currently, as we are facing the COVID-19 pandemic, dealing with flu season, and experiencing a stressful time in our world, immune support strategies have become even more critical to support your body and to prevent illness.
+However, currently, as we are facing the COVID-19 pandemic, dealing with flu season, and experiencing a stressful time in our world, immune support strategies have become even more critical to support your body.

 In this article, you will learn more about the immune system and the importance of supporting a balanced immune response.
-I will share my top 12 immune support strategies to prevent illness and to protect your health.
+While these 12 strategies are not supported by the FDA as a treatment for any health condition, they can be highly supportive for your body’s overall wellness.

 What is the Immune System